Meta PixelHow Payday Loan Consolidation Works And When It Makes Sense

 A lot of guides skip over this option, but getting a lawyer involved is actually one of the most important routes you can take, especially if a lender is breaking the rules.
 An attorney who specializes in consumer debt can step in and do things a credit counselor or an online lender cannot.

-- Identify illegal collection practices.
-Tactics like threatening to have you arrested, calling your boss, or trying to take money from your bank account after you revoked authorization are all serious state and federal laws.
-An attorney can step in to defend you to protect your rights under the Fair Debt Collection Practices Act and even help you seek damages if applicable.
+• Identify illegal collection practices.
+Tactics like threatening to have you arrested, calling your boss, or pulling money from your bank account after you revoked authorization all violate state and federal law.
+An attorney can defend your rights under the Fair Debt Collection Practices Act and help you seek damages if applicable.

 At Oak View Law Group, Attorney Lyle Solomon and his team have successfully helped over 7,600 clients handle payday loans and other heavy debt issues.
 They offer free consultations and work on a results-based fee structure, meaning they are focused on actually fixing the problem and back it up with a clear refund policy.